Now that you know the trends of digital marketing for 2018, let’s start the research on competition and market analysis.

 Why do I insist on this?

 If you understand the cluster you will understand the customer avatar much better, so you will be able to customise content more easily and create better products and services for your potential clients and do better lead prospecting.

 Next, go to the “Page Likes” tab, where you will be able to see what other pages this audience likes.
 This information will help you to gain an even more in-depth understanding of the audience, as well as helping you to create an audience to target on Facebook Ads later on.

 Go to Twitter Analytics and choose Audiences.
 Here you’ll be able to see a very brief overview of your audience.

 I am interested in gender, age, interests, buying behaviour, occupation, and devices used.

 In my case, my Twitter audience is 71% male, and 42% is between 25 and 34.

-If we take a look at occupation, the majority of my followers are technical professionals.
+If we take a look at the occupation, the majority of my followers are technical professionals.

 Obviously, they are interested in technology, tech news, and entrepreneurship.

 In conclusion, my followers are predominantly male, between 25 and 34 years of age, and are technical professionals.
 Now, if I compare this with HubSpot’s data from Alexa and Facebook Insights, it is very similar.